 Here is where location meets great views!
 Inntel Hotels Rotterdam Center is located at Leuvehaven, close to Erasmus Bridge, and it is the perfect location for travelers that want to get around Rotterdam on foot or by tram.
 From there you can reach all the tourist attractions within minutes and still admire the astonishing Erasmus Bridge and the river.
 If you are traveling to Rotterdam for the World Port Days, this is the hotel to stay.
 You’re gonna have a privileged view of the activities happening at the river and you will be one step to where the action happens.
 We stayed at the Panorama Top Room and the corner window gave us unique views of the city.

 There are other good hotels in Rotterdam with gorgeous views or outstanding location, from cheap accommodation to 5 stars boutique hotels.
-For more hotel ideas check out booking.com.
+For more hotel ideas check out booking.com or read our super guide:

 What to do in Rotterdam and places to visit